-NOTE A -- SUMMARY OF ACCOUNTING POLICIES AND NATURE OF OPERATIONS -- (CONTINUED) price of the Company's stock at the date of the grant over the amount an employee must pay to acquire that stock.
+NOTE A -- SUMMARY OF ACCOUNTING POLICIES AND NATURE OF OPERATIONS -- (CONTINUED) Use of Estimates

-Use of Estimates

 In preparing financial statements in conformity with generally accepted accounting principles, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and revenues during the reporting period.
 Actual results could differ from those estimates.